 - Make it extra creamy: Use coconut milk instead of regular vegan milk.

 - Make it spicy: Add a sprinkle of red pepper flakes when serving or ground cayenne pepper to the blender.

-- Make it higher in protein: Although this meal is already high in protein, thanks to the blended tofu, you can also add a can of drained white bean to the pan when combining the pasta, or top the pasta with smoky tofu at serving.
+- Make it higher in protein: Although this meal is already fairly high-in-protein, thanks to the blended tofu, you can also add a can of drained white bean to the pan when combining the pasta, or top the pasta with smoky tofu at serving.

 - Make it loaded with veggies: add some broccoli, mushrooms, zucchini, sweet corn, leafy green, cauliflower, etc.

 Keep the leftovers in an air-tight container for up to 3 days.
 After resting for a while in the fridge, the noodles absorb some of the sauce, which can change the texture of the pasta.
 Just a reminder to keep your noodles al dente!